node-js-libs/node.io/docs/README.md

     // $ node.io times4   =>  0\n4\n8\n

-## An example
+## A more advanced example

-The following job takes a domain or list of domains and resolves them.
+The following job resolves a domain or list of domains.

 _resolve.js_